Notes on Section 1L

 1L-021 ‘Little Man’ is also shooting and looks like a survivor.

-‘Cinderella’ (1L-004) is a sport of ‘Fred Sander’ with white stripes and blotches against the red.
-This appears to have reverted back to ‘Fred Sander’.
-If it appears stable I will relabel it.
+‘Fred Sander’ (1L-004) was labelled ‘Cinderella’, a sport of ‘Fred Sander’ with white stripes and blotches against the red.
+This appears to have completely reverted back to ‘Fred Sander’.

 ‘El Dorado’ (1L-008) is another planting where two varieties have ended up together, in this case ‘Bob’s Tinsie’ and ‘El Dorado’.
 I have cut the ‘Bob’s Tinsie’ out but it grows back.